 LONG-TIME TEACHER, PHILATELIST & FRIEND

-Born in Winnipeg, Man. on Dec.
+Born in Winnipeg, Man., on Dec.
 18, 1939, Beddows was a graduate of Laurentian University in Sudbury.
-He played linebacker for the Sturgeon Falls Bombers in the Northern Football League from 1964-66.

 Beddows also ran Camp Horizon in Field for more than 20 years before founding the Jewel Lake Wilderness Resort in West Nipissing with his wife Betty, with whom he shared a vision of respecting and living alongside nature.